CopernicusMarineInsitu/INSTACTraining/README.md

 # OceanData_NoteBooks
-Examples of processing of data from netCDF using Python.
+Examples of data processing with python using  netCDF files.